julianacostaS/Drum-Kit/README.md

 # Drum-Kit

-This is a project part of a course on Udemy - The Complete Web Development Bootcamp 2023.
+This is a project part of a course on Udemy - The Complete Web Development Bootcamp 2023 By Angela Yu.
 It is a simple application where the user can play drum kit by using the mouse click or typing the key words on the keyboard.
 Every word has a different sound and it was used JavaScript Event listeners and Animations to achieve the outcome.

 [🔗 Click here to access it]()